31 Things You Haven’t Cleaned in a Long Time (If Ever!)

 Inside dryer and dryer vent

 Aerators are found on almost every kitchen and bath faucet, and if water flow slows or becomes uneven, clogs inside the aerator are usually the cause.
-Fortunately, it’s an easy problem to fix.
+Try out these clever cleaning hacks from professional house cleaners.

 Built-up spills and remnants of old food and liquids inside ovens can cause smoke and smell issues.
 It’s important to clean up big spills as they happen, and make it a habit to put your oven through its cleaning cycle regularly.
 But when you’re really trying to make your oven shine, you might need to go further.
-Learn how to clean between the glass panels of your oven door here.
+This is how often you should be cleaning everything in your house.

 Bath fan grill

 Household dust, moisture, and humidity combine to cake bathroom exhaust fans with debris.
 Often located on the ceiling, you might not notice it at all—much less the fact that it’s dirty.
 Luckily, bath fan grills are easy to clean.
 Grab the edge of the cover and pull down.
 Squeeze the springs to release them from the slots and remove the cover.
-Learn more about installing and replacing bath exhaust fans.
+Here are some handy hints for cleaning every nook and cranny.

 The trash can